Jane Attenborough

 Jane Mary Attenborough (30 September 1955 – 26 December 2004) was an English arts administrator and arts manager.
-The eldest daughter of the actor and filmmaker Richard Attenborough and the actress Sheila Sim, she was first employed as overseas membership secretary at the Royal Academy of Dance.
+The eldest daughter of the actor and filmmaker Richard Attenborough and the actress Sheila Sim, she began her career as overseas membership secretary at the Royal Academy of Dance.
 Attenborough later worked for the Arts Council of Great Britain in its national touring programme before moving to the Rambert Dance Company as dance liaison officer, expanding its education programme from schools activities to local community events.

 She died together with her daughter Lucy and mother-in-law in the Indian Ocean earthquake and tsunami while holidaying in Thailand on 26 December 2004.

 Early life and education

 Jane Mary Attenborough was born on 30 September 1955 in London.
 She was the eldest daughter of the actor and filmmaker Richard Attenborough and the actress Sheila Sim.
 Attenborough had two siblings: Michael and Charlotte.
 From her childhood, Attenborough was raised amongst people from the artistic world and she was focused on addressing a concern that many individuals lacked an opportunity to participate in the arts.
-Attenborough was educated at the Lady Eleanor Holles School in Hampton, before going on to enrol on a sociology course at the University of Sussex from 1973 to 1976.
+Attenborough was educated at the Lady Eleanor Holles School in Hampton, before going on to enroll on a sociology course at the University of Sussex from 1973 to 1976.

 Career

 Attenborough's first job was as overseas membership secretary at the Royal Academy of Dance for a short time in 1977.
 She subsequently joined the Arts Council of Great Britain and was assigned to its national touring programme, where she assisted consultant Jodi Myers.
 In 1979, she joined the Rambert Dance Company as dance liaison officer, where she expanded its education programme from traditional schools activities to encompass local community events.
-From 1980-1985 she was the press and public relations officer.
+From 1980 to 1985 she was the press and public relations officer.

 In 1985, Attenborough became administrator for the National Organisation for Dance and Mime (later Dance UK).
 She later became Dance UK's executive director, and contributed to the promotion of dance and improving conditions for dancers.
 She was involved in the development of was the Healthier Dancer Programme to help dancers maintain their fitness and reduce the risk of injury.
 She also helped to establish the Digital Dance Awards in 1987, which allowed companies and choreographers to produce works which would otherwise be beyond their financial means.
 In early 2000, she joined the Paul Hamlyn Foundation as arts manager.
 She was involved in projects that introduced "at risk" individuals to the arts, including in prisons.

 Attenborough was involved in the promotion of music education in schools in North East England and she led the Paul Hamlyn Performances at the Royal Opera House, introducing thousands of young people to opera.
 She helped the foundation establish links with the Royal National Theatre, the Royal Court Theatre and the Sage Gateshead.
 She undertook other projects to provide audiences with opportunities to get involved in the arts.
 In her final years, Attenborough was manager of the experimental Musical Futures project, working with the civil servant Claus Moser and project leader David Price.